 1. “The authors might want to revise the manuscript title to better reflect the scope of research.
 Particularly, the text corpus came from only roadway design guidelines and does not constitute the entirety of civil infrastructure.
 While the manuscript places an equal emphasis on the approach as well as on the research product (i.e. InfraLex), the manuscript title should be more carefully crafted into something more accurate”

 Response: Thank you for your comment.
-The authors have revised the title to better reflect the research focus which is an automated approach and the scope within the roadway sector as follows “NLP-based approach to classify heterogeneous terms for unambiguous exchange of roadway data.”
+The authors have revised the title to better reflect the research focus which is an automated approach, and the scope within the roadway sector as follows “NLP-based approach to classifying heterogeneous terms for unambiguous exchange of roadway data.”

 2. “Several statements within INTRODUCTION need to be supported.